 Related article: Top 4 reasons you need to train your employees on cybersecurityReckless employees are your biggest liability when it comes to cybersecurity.
 In a 2018 study by the Ponemon Institute, 61% of the respondents pinned the cause of data breach to a negligent employee — an alarming 112.9% increase from 2017.
 Negligent behavior in this study includes interacting with unsolicited emails, visiting dangerous websites, and having poor password habits.
 To reduce the risk of employee-induced data breaches, security awareness training is essential, and here are several reasons why:

 - Employees are the first and last line of defense Training your employees on cybersecurity best practices creates a culture of accountability and ensures that your security policies protect you from human errors and vulnerable IT solutions.

 - Compliance regulations demand it To remain compliant with industry and government regulations like HIPAA, it’s imperative that you train your employees how to handle customer data.

 - Clients will trust you more When potential clients evaluate your business, one of their biggest concerns will be how you’ll look after their data.
 A major part of building trust among potential and existing clients is being able to prove that you, along with everyone on your team, take cybersecurity seriously.

-Network outages and crashed servers are telltale signs of impending problems, but if employees are trained to recognize red flags early, your IT support team can be notified immediately to prevent outages entirely.
+- You’ll reduce downtime Network outages and crashed servers are telltale signs of impending problems, but if employees are trained to recognize red flags early, your IT support team can be notified immediately to prevent outages entirely.

 Fix this mistake by: Creating an engaging cybersecurity training program

 Related article: Best practices for a successful security awareness training programA properly researched and well-executed security awareness training program can help lower the risks of data breaches caused by internal factors.
 But there are several things you must take into consideration to ensure the training is effective and meaningful.

-Set up a reward system where people who display positive cybersecurity behavior are incentivized.
+- Gamify your training Set up a reward system where people who display positive cybersecurity behavior are incentivized.
 People like it when they are recognized for their efforts, and the positive experience will encourage them to be vigilant.

-If you do cybersecurity training once or twice a year, it becomes an event, and might get perceived as a standalone matter that begins and ends within the training period.
+- Make it natural If you do cybersecurity training once or twice a year, it becomes an event, and might get perceived as a standalone matter that begins and ends within the training period.
 It’s better to build a culture of security in your business instead: include cybersecurity training in your onboarding process and encourage employees to incorporate the habit of reading modules about spam, phishing, and social engineering before they begin their daily work.

-Continuously review and revise your training materials and objectives to make sure that they are still up to date and accurate.
+- Do it often Continuously review and revise your training materials and objectives to make sure that they are still up to date and accurate.
 It's a good idea to vary up your content by focusing on the latest tactics cybercriminals are using.

 - Encourage employee engagement Make people feel integral to the process of keeping your data secure.
 Let their knowledge and limitations help you identify the weakest links in your security and guide you on how to fortify them.

-Simulate cyberattacks to get everyone prepared for the real thing.
+- Make it real Simulate cyberattacks to get everyone prepared for the real thing.
 This involves conducting “live fire” training, where you deliberately try to phish people in your company and test password strength.
 Intelligent business solutions specializing in security training can help you achieve this goal.